Chandan8186/cs3103-grp-30/README.md

 <br>
 ![Credentials](images/credentialGoogle.png)

-Enter the client ID and secret into the code at the follow area of main.py, you may need to launch the web application again:
+Paste the client ID and secret into `main.py` as required.
+You may need to relaunch the web application.
 <br>
 ![Code Main](images/codeMain.png)

-### Logging into your account password
+### Logging into your SMTP account

-Enter the valid email and password for your email account.
-Do note that some email providers like Gmail and Yahoo Mail requires users to input an application password as the password instead of their actual password.
+Fill in the login details for your email account.
+Do note that some email providers such as Gmail requires users to generate and use an application password instead of their actual password.
+You may follow the link [here](https://www.gmass.co/blog/gmail-smtp/) to set up your app password.

-**Note: Outlook only supports OAuth Authentication.
-Please refer to the instructions for logging into your account using [OAuth](#logging-into-your-account-oauth).**
+**Note: Outlook has deprecated basic auth and SMTP may not work properly.
+Please use OAuth Authentication instead.
+You may refer to the following instructions for [logging into your account using OAuth](#logging-into-your-account-using-oauth).**

 ### Uploading files

-After successfully logging in, upload your mail data csv file and mail body text file, followed by the department code to send to.
+After successfully logging in, upload the CSV file containing recipient details and the mail body file containing the email body, and enter the department code you wish to send to.

-We included a maildata.csv and body.txt test files for you to try and undertstand the formattings
+Please ensure the files are in the appropriate format.
+You may view the provided sample maildata.csv and body.txt files as an example.

 ![upload](images/upload.png)

 ### Preview and Sending Emails

-Before sending the emails, you can click on "Preview before sending" to check how the email looks like and which placeholders were replaced.
+After selecting your files, you may click on "Preview before sending" to verify whether the emails are correct.
+The first email will be shown with its placeholders replaced.

-Make sure that it is exactly as you want it to be before sending the email!
+Please ensure the emails are correct before sending!

 ![preview](images/preview.png)

-### Viewing counts
+### View counts

 If the mail is sent successfully, the following information would be displayed on the screen, showing the send status and the view count:
 <br>